A Herbalist in Every Home

 But two hundred and thirty years later, our country’s general welfare and domestic tranquility are threatened by a for-profit healthcare system that has no incentive to promote wellness.
 Consisting of a system of corporations that focus on symptom relief rather than wellness, and a system that prefers expensive surgical procedures, expensive pharmaceutical drugs, and advanced technology to more affordable and less intrusive options.
 I recently read an estimate of out-of-pocket costs for the average aging American couple for healthcare after age 65: a stunning $300,000.00 - just for healthcare!

-Another chilling statistic: The US is the only country in the world where excessive medical expenses are the number two reason for filling bankruptcy.
+Another chilling statistic: The US is the only country in the world where excessive medical expenses are the number two reason for filing bankruptcy.

 Raise your hand if you want to work for fifty years to save up money to then hand it over to a healthcare system that rates #37th in the world in terms of health care performance.